 Note: year round the water that bubbles up out of the headspring is 72 degrees F. While Floridians will say that’s too cold for swimming, jumping in any time of year is a great idea and as long as you’re prepared with a towel or sunshine, you’re good to go!
 That’s what makes Florida springs so great!

 You can also access Wekiwa Springs State Park and the headspring from the park area.
 There is parking there and a trail system, so if you don’t want to paddleboard up river, you can just drive there too.

 Also going out of the Wekiva Island area on the Wekiva River is the jaunt to Rock Springs.
-A much longer and more wild paddle than the route to Wekiwa Springs, it’s going to take more time and planning, but well worth it.
-Rock Springs has a smaller head spring but is wonderfully wild.
+A much longer and more wild paddle than the route to Wekiwa Springs, it takes more time and planning, but well worth it.
+Rock Springs has a smaller head spring, Originating at Kelly Park, but is wonderfully wild.
 In addition to beautiful birds and gators, you can watch for wild boars and black bears.